- Fishing Permit Applications

 Advanced Notice of Proposed Rulemaking

-On September 10, 2014, NOAA Fisheries published a final rule listing 20 coral species as threatened under the Endangered Species Act (ESA).
-In the Southeast there are now seven corals listed as threatened.
-Fifteen new corals are listed as threatened in the Pacific.
-Because the ESA Section 9 prohibitions are not automatically applied to species listed as threatened, we are considering proposing a protective regulation under section 4(d) of the ESA that are necessary and advisable to provide for the conservation of these 20 coral species.
-As such, on January 12, 2015, we filed an Advanced Notice of Proposed Rulemaking that is intended to alert other agencies and the public to our planning efforts and request public input that will assist in identifying actions and activities that may impact the status of these corals to provide for the conservation of the species, as well as information on the existence and efficacy of on-going conservation activities.
+On January 12, 2015, we issued an Advanced Notice of Proposed Rulemaking (ANPR) for the five corals newly listed as threatened on September 10, 2014.
+This ANPR is intended to alert other agencies and the public to our planning efforts and request public input that will assist in identifying actions and activities that may impact the status of these corals, as well as information on the existence and efficacy of on-going conservation activities.
 This information will help inform our evaluation of what, if any, protective regulations are necessary and advisable for the conservation of these species.
 Please see the Federal Register Notice linked above for instructions on submitting relevant information; the deadline for submission is February 10, 2015.

 For more information: